 will contain mild spoilers

-No sexual content present
+No romantic or sexual content depicted.

-No information found
+No information found.